BarGenossar/FlexER/README.md

 Yet, some data cleaning/integration challenges may involve multiple intents.
 Therefore, instead of performing a universal ER, we argue for enhancing ER to support multiple outcomes for multiple intents.
 A MIER involves a set of (possibly related) entity mappings for a set of intents E = {𝐸1, 𝐸2, · · · , 𝐸𝑃 }, offering multiple ways to divide 𝐷, each serving as a solution for a respective intent.

-For further details and official definitions, please refer to our paper (currently under review).
+For further details and official definitions, please refer to our [paper](https://dl.acm.org/doi/10.1145/3588722).

 ## Requirements
 1. The same as [DITTO](https://github.com/megagonlabs/ditto)